 Let’s walk through exactly what to do — step by step — so day one feels calm, structured, and memorable for all the right reasons. 🐶

-Why Your Puppy’s First Day Matters More Than You Think
+Why Your new puppy first day checklist Matters More Than You Think

 The first day isn’t just cute photos and introductions.
 It sets the tone.